gbhl/bhl-us-data-sets/Zooniverse/README.txt

 species names, and illustration types.
 So, for example, a single row in a data file may contain a list of species names that appear on a page.

-Each row in a data file contains seven columns.
+Each row in a data file contains ten columns.
 The first row in each file contains the column names.
 See the following section in this file for information about the data found in each column.